Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 I draw and print, mostly from life.
 Drawing is how I learned to move and feel.

-I studied Illustration & Animation at Kingston School of Art and previously tried out a career in fashion illustration.
-Now I make images for myself and independent publishing, as well as teach.
+I studied Illustration & Animation at Kingston School of Art and previously trialled a career in fashion illustration.
+Now I make images for myself and independent publishing, as well as teach illustration.
 I also dabble in other kinds of making, namely textiles and printmaking.

 For me, drawing is about texture, bodies, movement.
+I understand it as a process and a method.
 It is itself a trace of my own body and hand, sometimes a machine, often a material.
 Images can be sensual and sensitive in queer and quiet ways.

 Constellation